-Spice jet plane veers-off wet runway in Pune
+Spice jet plane veers-off wet runway at Kolkata airport

-Pune, July 02: A Kolkata bound Spicejet aircraft veered-off the runway at Pune airport due to heavy rain on Tuesday.
+Pune, July 02: A Kolkata bound Spicejet aircraft veered-off the runway at Kolkata airport due to wet surface on Tuesday.
 The SG-275 flight veered off towards right but he plane was brought under control and a mishap was averted.
 All the passengers and crew are said to be safe.

-It has been raining heavily in Mumbai and Pune for close to five days now, affecting normal life.
-Mumbai has been especially hard hit by the rain.
-At least 27 people have been killed in separate incidents of wall collapse in the state due to heavy rains.

 Air India plane veers of runway at Mangaluru airport